Chandan-IITI/KOC-or-OCKELM-/README.md

 Author: C. Gautam, A. Tiwari, M. Tanveer

-**KOC+ can also be treated as the variant of Kernel Extreme learning Machine or Least Square SVM with zero bias. therefore paper can be named as follows:**
+**KOC+ can also be treated as the variant of Kernel Extreme learning Machine or Least Square SVM with zero bias, therefore, paper can be named as follows:**

 OCKELM+: Kernel Extreme Learning Machine based One-class Classification using Privileged Information